Opinion | India is at war with itself — and even Rihanna is noticing

 At different protest sites, cement walls have been erected, nails, spikes and iron rods placed on the road, and Internet lines snapped.
 Farmers making their way to the capital are being blocked on national highways.
 After every reporting visit to the protest sites, I return with a gnawing fear at the volatility of the situation.
 Now, the build-up looks like a police crackdown may be imminent.
 A former police chief of Delhi, admitting that his force has been placed in an impossible situation — this is a political problem and not a policing one — calls the images of fortification “horrifying” and warns that “Delhi cannot become Tiananmen Square.”

-The dread has gone international: Even Rihanna/ wants to talk about India’s farmers.
+The dread has gone international: Even Rihanna wants to talk about India’s farmers.

 As a nation, we are playing with fire, especially in the northern state of Punjab, where many of the protesting farmers are from.
 An agrarian state, it sends the largest number of soldiers to India’s military.
 At the protests, I have met more than one proud farmer with a son serving in the military.
 All are appalled at being besmirched as separatists.
 They remind me that one of India’s national slogans has long been “Jai Jawan, Jai Kisan” or “Salute the Soldier, Salute the Farmer.”
 Yet no can erase the memory of the 1980s, when secessionist violence overran Punjab, culminating in the assassination of the prime minister and shameful pogrom against innocent Sikhs.